LucasPickering/slumber/docs/src/user_guide/templates/index.md

     url: "{{ host }}/fish"
 ```

 Most values in a request collection (e.g. URL, request body, etc.) are templates.
-[Even profile values are templates!](../profiles.md#dynamic-profile-values).
-Map keys (e.g. recipe ID, profile ID) are _not_ templates; they must be static strings.
+[Even profile values are templates!](../profiles.md#dynamic-profile-values) Map keys (e.g. recipe ID, profile ID) are _not_ templates; they must be static strings.

 > **A note on YAML string syntax**
 >
 > One of the advantages (and disadvantages) of YAML is that it has a number of different string syntaxes.
-This enables you to customize your templates according to your specific needs around the behavior of whitespace and newlines.
-See [YAML's string syntaxes](https://www.educative.io/answers/how-to-represent-strings-in-yaml) and [yaml-multiline.info](https://yaml-multiline.info/) for more info on YAML strings.
+This enables you to customize your templates according to your specific needs around the behavior of whitespace and newlines. **In most cases, you should just use `""` on all strings.** See [YAML's string syntaxes](https://www.educative.io/answers/how-to-represent-strings-in-yaml) and [yaml-multiline.info](https://yaml-multiline.info/) for more info.

 Not all template are dynamic.
 Static strings are also valid templates and just render to themselves: